 Economic Growth and Poverty Reduction

-Furthermore, we conduct research on the financial situation of developing countries, including an analysis of dollarizationand remittances, which may have a significant influence on each nation's domestic economy and people's lives.
+Infrastructure has played an important role in the process of development and is one of the major areas of Japan's cooperation with developing countries.
+Our research includes an analysis of the socio-economic impacts of infrastructure projects on developing countries.
+In addition, we conduct research on the financial situation of developing countries, including an analysis of dollarizationand remittances, which may have a significant influence on each nation's domestic economy and their people's lives.

 Human development is the process of enlarging people's capabilities and choices so that they can live full, creative and stable lives in freedom and dignity.
 Receiving an education, living a long and healthy life, and enjoying a humane living standard are indispensable for individuals, as well as for socio-economic development.

 Peace and Development

-From the perspective of realizing human security and sustaining peace in the face of imminent threats, we attempt to analyze the factors behind these crises in a more systematic way and explore effective approaches to address them through comparative studies of initiatives taken by diverse actors engaged in humanitarian responses, sustainable development, and sustaining peace.
+From the perspective of realizing human security and sustaining peace in the face of imminent threats, we will attempt to analyze the factors behind these crises in a more systematic way and explore effective approaches to address them through comparative studies of initiatives taken by diverse actors engaged in humanitarian responses, sustainable development, and sustaining peace.

 On the other hand, as these environmental issues involve complex factors, it is difficult to find quick solutions.
-While various countries are working to address global environmental issues, they face a range of challenges, including the need for scientific analysis of key problems, design of legal systems, and policy implementation.
+While various countries are working to address global environmental issues, they face a range of challenges, including the need for scientific analysis of key problems, the design of appropriate legal systems, and policy implementation.
 Such analyses are indispensable not only for individual countries but also for realizing sustainable development.
 We aim to provide a blueprint for JICA's future environmental cooperation, utilizing the latest knowledge and methodologies in natural sciences, as well as JICA's own experiences and data accumulated through its development cooperation activities.

 Development Cooperation Strategies